TCattd/HTMX-API-WP/README.md

 Filters `hxwp/sanitize_param_key` and `hxwp/sanitize_param_value` are available to modify the sanitization process if needed.

 Do your homework and make sure you are returning non sanitized data back to the user or using it in a way that could be a security issue for your site.
 HTMX requires that you validate and sanitize any data you receive from the user.
 Don't forget that.

+## Examples?

+Don't have one right now for you to look, but... i will try to make a simple theme to showcase HTMX usage within WordPress.

+When time permits.
+I will try.

+For now, someone that has no issues understanding how HTMX works, shouldn't have any inconvenience using this plugin as their "glue" to load HTMX templates on their theme.

+For everyone else, you should really check out HTMX official documentation.
+It's good.

 ## Suggestions, Support